We're rated excellent on

 4. Headaches

 “Massage decreases frequency and severity of tension headaches,” says Lisa Marie de Miranda, registered massage therapist and kinesiologist at Paleolife Massage Therapy.
-Research from Granada University in Spain found that a single session of massage therapy immediately effects perceived pain in patients with chronic tension headaches.
-Headaches can also be caused by stress so when the body is relaxed the stress hormone cortisol is reduced, thus reducing the pain of a headache.
+Research from Granada University in Spain found that a single session of massage therapy immediately affects perceived pain in patients with chronic tension headaches.
+Headaches can also be caused by stress, so when the body is relaxed the likelihood of tension, cluster or gun headaches decreases.

 5. Insomnia